 - Hits: 0

 Assistant U.S. Attorney Lara Omps-Botteicher is prosecuting the case on behalf of the government.
-The Eastern Panhandle Drug & Violent Crimes Task Force investigated.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives, The West Virginia State Police, and the Potomac Highlands Drug & Violent Crimes Task Force investigated.

 - Hits: 0